HappyFrowl/documentation/Monitoring.md

   * A syslog message usually has two values attach to it.
   * Both are just numbers, but then represent different things and used to filter traffic
     * **Facility**
+      * Define the item for which logging is happening
       * Tied to a service
       * They range from 1 to 23
-      * Some are pre-programmed, e.g. 15 for cron, others are local
+      * Some are pre-programmed, e.g. `15` for `cron`, others are local
     * **Severity**
+      - Define the severity levels in which case messages should be logged
       - 8 severity numbers, 0 to 7
       - emerg, alert, crit, err, warning, notice, info, debug
+    * **Modules**
+      * Can be used to handle log input and log output
   - Syslog separates into different components:
     - **Message generator**: The software or process that generates the message.
     - **Message storage**: The storage location of the log message.
     - **Message reporter**: The system that reports the message.
     - **Message analysis**: Analyzing the logs for relevant information.

 * **Syslog configuration**
   * `/etc/rsyslog.conf`